 (d) make periodic reports of the work of the Commission to the Faculty Council; and

-(e) to consult with and provide non-binding advice to the Investigating Officer and panelists concerning the meaning of the Faculty Dispute Procedures and procedural questions affecting the handling of a case.
+(e) consult with the Investigating Officer and panelists concerning the meaning of the Faculty Dispute Procedures and procedural questions affecting the handling of a case.

 (b) in a Grievance case, under III-29.6;

 (c) in an Ethics case, under III-29.7;

 (d) in an Unacceptable Performance case, under III-29.8; or